Probate Litigation

 There are also situations where a conservatorship or guardianship may no longer be necessary if the ward has regained the ability to reasonably live on their own.
 Some conservators and guardians may refuse to step down, leading to a damaging, litigious struggles over control of the person, estate, or both.
 Our team can work with you and your loved one to resolve these matters as efficiently as possible.

 When it is initially determined a loved one needs a conservator or guardianship in the first place, there can be some disagreement over who should assume the role.
 Courts tend to prefer that immediate loved ones serve as conservators or guardians where possible, but these family members are not always the best fit.
-Our West Des Moines estate dispute litigation attorneys can help you challenge the appointment of unsuitable conservators or guardians and guide you through the process of petitioning yourself.
+Our Des Moines estate dispute litigation attorneys can help you challenge the appointment of unsuitable conservators or guardians and guide you through the process of petitioning yourself.

 Legal Action Against Fiduciaries